kidker/angular-calendar-2015/readme.md

   The MIT License (MIT)

-  Copyright (c) 2013 Victor Bjelkholm
+  Copyright (c) 2015 Matrosov Dmitry

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal